istio/istio.io/_about/notes/index.md

 [Archived documentation for the 0.2.12 release](https://archive.istio.io/v0.2/docs/).

-> (*) Note: As we don't control the `git.io` domain, please examine the output of the `curl` command before piping it to a shell if running in any sensitive or non sandboxed environment.
+> As we don't control the `git.io` domain, please examine the output of the `curl` command before piping it to a shell if running in any sensitive or non sandboxed environment.